kaunel85/ong-bylaws/bylaws.md

 95. Selection of Phikeia shall be as prescribed in the Code of Phi Delta Theta: Title XIII Eligibility for Membership.

-96. Phikeia will be required to pay $90.00 upon induction and $250.00 upon initiation and operational costs, to be collected according to a payment schedule as established by the Treasurer and/or Finance Committee.
+96. Phikeia will be required to pay $90.00 upon induction and $300.00 upon initiation and operational costs, to be collected according to a payment schedule as established by the Treasurer and/or Finance Committee.
 The nominal dues amount will go towards newly initiated Members badges, ticket to Founder’s Day, Initiation Dues, and operational costs.

 97. In order to be initiated Phikeia must have followed the scholarship plan for the duration of the Phikeia period.
-First year, first semester Phikeia must submit all marks to the Scholarship Chair and be assessed academically by the Pallas Committee before initiation.
+First year, first semester Phikeia must discuss their accademic standing and share all marks with the Scholarship Chair and be assessed academically by the Pallas Committee before initiation.
     1. All Phikeia must provide a non-alterable copy of their full Academic Record as provided by McMaster University, or another academic institution to the Scholarship Chair no later than the second Phikeia meeting.
     2. All Phikeia must participate in the Scholarship Program as presented by the Scholarship Chair.
     Phikeia must adhere to the Scholarship Chair’s recommendation on study times and general academics.

-98. Phikeia will be required to attend all regular weekly Phikeia meetings, the Founder's Day Ball, and the Remembrance Day Ceremony.
-Attendance at the Alumni Winter Banquet is encouraged.
+98. Phikeia will be required to attend all regular weekly Phikeia meetings and Chapter Retreats, and meetings with the Province President

 99. Phikeia will appear before the Pallas Committee should there be any conduct deemed to be inappropriate.